ambiennt/vt-releases/DOCUMENTATION_LITE.md

 	- `line_thickness`
 		- Type: `float`
 		- Allowed values: [`0.0`, `0.1`]
 		- Sets the thickless (in world units) for each hitbox 'line'.
-This setting is only applicable if `use_line_thickness` is enabled.
+This setting is only applicable if `entity_hitboxes.use_line_thickness` is enabled.
 	- `primary_hitbox_color`
 		- Type: `RGBA HTML color`
 		- Allowed values: [`#00000000`, `#FFFFFFFF`]